Dr. Jon Lorsch

 Ann leads the Institute’s communications office and its talented team of writers and Web designers.
 One of her major goals is to help the public understand how tax dollars that go to NIH enable research advances at institutions across the country.

 Jilliene writes about NIGMS diversity programs and also disseminates information about NIGMS-funded research and programs through a number of outreach activities, events and meetings.
 In addition, she oversees the production of ChemHealthWeb and Findings online.

 Sarah manages a variety of grants involving drug targets, innate immunity and inflammation.
 She also is the program director for several clinical trials related to the treatment of sepsis.

 Dr. Irene Eckstrand

 Before her retirement in December 2014, Irene was our expert on evolutionary biology and managed scientific programs to develop models of disease spread as well as models of scientific workforce dynamics.

-Before his retirement in August 2017, Charles managed research grants in the development and application of proteomic and structural biology methods and techniques.
+An analytical chemist, Charles manages research grants in the development and application of proteomic and structural biology methods and techniques.

-Joe is a cell biologist who manages grants involving cytoskeletal motor proteins, cell motility, intracellular transport, and bacterial chemotaxis.
-He also coordinates the NIGMS SBIR/STTR grant portfolio.
+Joe is a cell biologist who manages grants involving cytoskeletal motor proteins, cell motility, intracellular transport and bacterial chemotaxis.
+He also manages postdoctoral fellowship grants in cell biology.